 This morning the melody was intense.
-Mourning doves, robins, chickadees, starlings, titmouse, mockingbirds and a few crows were calling.
-A lovely orchestra which reminded me of the variety of bird life I saw in late January at Reelfoot State Park.
-The huge lake in west Tennessee is a bird refuge year-round but December through February migrating bald eagles rest a spell.
+Mourning doves, robins, chickadees, starlings, titmouse, mockingbirds and crows were calling.
+It is a lovely orchestra reminding me of the variety of winged creatures I spotted in late January at Reelfoot State Park.
+The huge lake in west Tennessee is a bird refuge year-round but December through February, migrating bald eagles roost a spell.
 There are lookout points where flocks of white ascend and descend in fluid movement.
-But the eagles pair up and rest in trees, football-shaped silhouettes watching from a distance.
-These birds are predators, no doubt, but amazing to watch in return.
+But the eagles pair up and rest in trees, silhouettes watching from a distance.

 The juveniles looked like punk-feathered scrawny chickens, the ugly duckling before the swan.
 I spied 13 eagles that day, about half youngsters and the others, majestic adults.
 A few were soaring, one was in a field, plucking at a gull he likely targeted.
 My first sighting was a large baldie in a tree near the highway.
 It was early in the morning and no other cars were roaring past.
 I slowed to a stop, grabbed the long lens of my Nikon and snapped a few photos before it took off.
 What a sight.
 The others I saw during a bus tour of like-minded eagle lovers.
 The park naturalist was a funny guy - his one-liners well used and his knowledge of the regional wildlife quite extensive.
 If you are ever in the Memphis area, head north to the lake - bring your binoculars and your fishing rod.
 You won't regret either!